Artline Engineering

 ArtLine Engineering (АртЛайн Инжиниринг) is a racing team and race car manufacturer based in Russia and Georgia and specialized on design and production of single seater race cars named ArtTech.

-The team was established in 1998 by motorsport engineer Shota Abkhazava getting its first name “Pilot F3 Engineering”.
-From the date of foundation, the chief designer is Sergei Piskunov, formerly Abkhazava's fellow worker in famous Russian sport car laboratory LSA MADI.
+The team was established in 1998 by motorsport engineer and MADI graduate Shota Abkhazava together with his friend and colleague at LSA MADI Sergei Piskunov (1958–2021), who was the chief designer since the founding of the team.

 In the region of Eastern Europe and post-Soviet states, ArtLine Engineering is the first and the only engineering company which produces Formula 3 chassis.

 History

 1998—2008

 For its first racing season the team bought the most modern Italian-made race car Dallara F399.
 Team's first driver Fabio Babini already had experience of participating in Russian Formula 3 series at the wheel of Russian-made open-wheeler Astrada, a car with a tubular space-frame chassis.
-Rally driver from St-Petersburg Alexander Antonov became Babini's teammate, after 2-years driving of Formula 3 car “JAK-26” for Rothmans-ASPAS team.
+Rally driver from St-Petersburg Alexander Antonov became Babini's teammate, after 2-years driving of Formula 3 car "JAK-26" for Rothmans-ASPAS team.
 On the 4th stage of Russian Championship, Babini got the first pole and won the race, thus interrupting series of wins of his compatriot Alberto Pedemonte from Lukoil Racing.

 In the 2000th season Babini gave his place to Maurizio Mediani.
-The team's name was changed to “ArtLine Engineering”.
+The team's name was changed to "ArtLine Engineering".
 For the next several years, competition between Mediani and Pedemonte became the main feature of the Russian circuit racing.
-With 5 poles, 4 wins and 3 second places, Mediani became Russian vice-champion passing Pedemonte.
-Antonov was not successful at the wheel of older model Dallara F393, however the team still managed to finish 3rd in the teams’ championship.